JeromeBriot/fusion360-import-spline-any-csv/README.md

 # Version history

+- Version 1.3.0 - February 2025
+  - Treat line in CSV file as empty if less than 3 characters

 - Version 1.2.0 - February 2025
   - Add feature to import multiple splines from one CSV file
   - Add examples